Privacy impact assessment template

 Interactive user experience

-With the Questionnaire Builder, you create an engaging PIA.
+With the Questionnaire Builder you get to create an engaging assessment.
 How?
-With numerous design and layout options, useful widgets, and countless question types.
+With numerous design and layout options, useful widgets and countless question types.

 Refined, score-based analysis

-Our custom scoring engine helps you quantify and categorize diverse answers.
+Our custom scoring engine helps you categorize vendors and attribute risk levels.
 The result?
-An objective and nuanced privacy impact assessment based on the respondents’ answers.
+An objective and nuanced assessment of your respondents’ options.

 Automated feedback in PDF

-Thanks to your setup in the Report Builder, respondents instantly get a detailed PDF report: with helpful charts, an objective analysis, and actionable tips.
+Thanks to your setup in the Report Builder, respondents instantly get a detailed PDF report: with helpful charts, a personalized risk analysis, and actionable tips.

 What is the purpose of a privacy impact assessment template?